icyaa/Tech-Writing/Readme.md

         > - When disabled, OTP will be **requested every time** a login occurs, even on the same network.
 5. Login Complete

-    To confirm that the login process is successful, the system will automatically redirect to the dashboard page.
-Check the displayed **username** to ensure that the correct account has been logged in.
+    To confirm that the login process is successful, the system will automatically redirect to the **dashboard** page.
+Check the displayed **username** to ensure that the correct account is logged in.

     ![Group 632576.png](Group_632576.png)